jbcoe/iso_cpp_extension_methods/paper.md

 be undesirable.
 Compiler warnings may be desirable if an extension method has entered an overload set but is not selected.

-Non-public or deleted member functions will prevent the extension method from being invoked as they will be selected by overload resolution but rendered non-invokeable.
+Non-public or deleted member functions can prevent an extension method from being invoked as they will be preferentially selected during overload resolution but rendered non-invokeable.

 ##Access to class members
 Extension methods are like normal free functions apart from their invocation